-- b) If any portion of the subdivision is in a 100-year floodplain, the boundaries of any 100-year floodplain and the 100-year flood elevation, as depicted on the North Yarmouth Flood InsuranceRate Maps and Flood Hazard Boundary Maps, shall be delineated on the plan.
-A note indicating that building is prohibited in the 100-year floodplain shall also be included on the final plan. - r)u) A hydrogeologic assessment prepared by a Maine certified geologist or Maine registered professional engineer, experienced in hydrogeology, when public sewer does not serve the subdivision and any part of the subdivision is located within the Groundwater Protection Overlay District or the subdivision has an average density of more than one dwelling unit per 100,000 square feet.
+- u) A hydrogeologic assessment prepared by a Maine certified geologist or Maine registered professional engineer, experienced in hydrogeology, when public sewer does not serve the subdivision and any part of the subdivision is located within the Groundwater Protection Overlay District or the subdivision has an average density of more than one dwelling unit per 100,000 square feet.
 The Planning Board may require a hydrogeologic assessment in other cases where site considerations or development design indicate potential of adverse impacts on ground water quality.
 These cases include extensive areas of shallow to bedrock soils; or cluster developments in which the average density is less than one dwelling unit per 100,000 square feet but the density of the developed portion is in excess of one dwelling unit per 80,000square feet; or proposed use of shared or common subsurface wastewater disposal systems.
 The hydrogeological assessment shall be conducted in accordance with the provisions of Section 10.24.
-Water Quality. - S)V) An estimate of the amount and type of vehicular traffic to be generated on a daily basis and atpeak hours.
+Water Quality. - v) An estimate of the amount and type of vehicular traffic to be generated on a daily basis and atpeak hours.
 The Planning Board may require that the trip generation rates used shall be takenfrom the Trip Generation Manual, 1991 edition, or most recent edition, published by the Instituteof Transportation Engineers.
-Trip generation rates from other sources may be used if the applicant demonstrates these sources better reflect local conditions, and if approved by the Planning Board. - t)w) If the proposed subdivision requires driveways or entrances onto a state or state aid highway, a permit from the Maine Department of Transportation indicating that the driveway or entrancesconform to 23 M.R.S. § 704 and any rules adopted under that section; - u)x) For subdivisions involving forty (40) or more parking spaces or projected to generate more than four hundred (400) vehicle trips per day, a traffic impact analysis, prepared by a Maine registered professional engineer with experience in traffic engineering, shall be submitted.
-The analysis shall indicate the expected average daily vehicular trips, peak-hour volumes, access conditions at the site, distribution of traffic, types of vehicles expected, effect upon the level of service of the street giving access to the site and neighboring streets which may be affected, and recommended improvements to maintain the desired level of service on the affected streets. - v)y A storm water management plan, prepared by a Maine registered professional engineer in accordance with Section 10.21.
-Storm Water Control. - z) A written Soil Erosion and Control Plan shall be required when:

-i) The total disturbance area is greater than 20,000 square feet per acre. ii) For all developments that propose to remove any natural vegetation and disturb the soil within the Royal River Corridor Overlay District.
-An erosion and sedimentation control plan prepared in accordance with Section 10.6.
+Trip generation rates from other sources may be used if the applicant demonstrates these sources better reflect local conditions, and if approved by the Planning Board. - w) If the proposed subdivision requires driveways or entrances onto a state or state aid highway, a permit from the Maine Department of Transportation indicating that the driveway or entrancesconform to 23 M.R.S. § 704 and any rules adopted under that section; - x) For subdivisions involving forty (40) or more parking spaces or projected to generate more than four hundred (400) vehicle trips per day, a traffic impact analysis, prepared by a Maine registered professional engineer with experience in traffic engineering, shall be submitted.
+The analysis shall indicate the expected average daily vehicular trips, peak-hour volumes, access conditions at the site, distribution of traffic, types of vehicles expected, effect upon the level of service of the street giving access to the site and neighboring streets which may be affected, and recommended improvements to maintain the desired level of service on the affected streets. - y) A storm water management plan, prepared by a Maine registered professional engineer in accordance with Section 10.21.
+Storm Water Control. - z) A written Soil Erosion and Control Plan shall be required when: - i) The total disturbance area is greater than 20,000 square feet per acre. - ii) For all developments that propose to remove any natural vegetation and disturb the soil within the Royal River Corridor Overlay District.